velzie/tiTTY/README.md

-# tiTTY - the better remote terminal
+# tiTTY - a better remote terminal

 ## why did i create this?
 You would think that with an idea as simple as this, there would already be plenty of implementations. and while there are, each have their own unique problems,